BruceEckel/PolymorphismUnbound/presentation/source.md

 * Maybe conflating these should have been left to Smalltalk
   * Some newer languages (Rust, Go) explicitly disallow it
   * Code reuse means embedding an object rather than inheriting
-  * Luciano Ramalho: use interface/implementation only for "frameworks"
+  * Luciano Ramalho: implement interfaces only for "frameworks"

 ---
 # Was OO a Mistake?